 USAID’s Education Bureau drives global education policies; Congress sets funding levels, influences priorities, and authorizes programs

-Several US agencies fund and implement education programs, including USAID, Peace Corps, Millennium Challenge Corporation (MCC), Departments of State, Commerce, Agriculture, and the Interior.
-Three entities manage 92% of total education ODA: USAID, the Peace Corps, and MCC.
+Several US agencies fund and implement education programs, including USAID, Peace Corps, Millennium Challenge Corporation (MCC), and the departments of State, Commerce, Agriculture, and the Interior.
+Three entities manage most of US education ODA (97% in 2017): USAID, the Peace Corps, and MCC.

-- The Peace Corps is a volunteer program run by the US government, which provides technical assistance and facilitates cultural exchange through placing volunteers in communities in developing countries.
+The Peace Corps is a volunteer program run by the US government that provides technical assistance and facilitates cultural exchange through placing volunteers in communities in developing countries.
 Over one-third of Peace Corps volunteers work within the education sector, helping to implement Let Girls Learn.

-- The MCC was established in 2004 and provides multi-year development compacts to countries who have committed to political, economic, and social reforms on economic development with the goal to reduce poverty through economic growth.
+The MCC was established in 2004 and provides multi-year development compacts to countries that have committed to political, economic, and social reforms on economic development with the goal to reduce poverty through economic growth.
 MCC conducts education programs in El Salvador, Georgia, and Morocco.

-Congress is a key stakeholder as it approves funding levels for US foreign assistance.
-Members of Congress can also set priorities through legislative directives, and authorize new programs and initiatives with the potential to significantly shape US development assistance.
-One example of this is the ‘Reinforcing Education and Accountability in Development’ (READ) Act, which was signed into law on September 8, 2017.
-The READ Act promotes quality basic education within US foreign assistance.
-It requires the development of a comprehensive, integrated US strategy to improve and address key barriers to basic education, especially for girls, and promotes education services in emergency and conflict settings.
-The Act also seeks to improve the transparency, accountability, and aid effectiveness of programs, and creates a new position at USAID: senior coordinator of US Basic Education Assistance.
-Important congressional committees for US global education engagement include: House and Senate Committees on Foreign Affairs and their subcommittees (which, among other things, cover the US’ global education policy) as well as the Appropriations Committees of both chambers (for funding levels, including on education).
-In addition, several informal congressional groups called ‘caucuses’, which meet to pursue common legislative goals, discuss global education-related matters.
-Examples of these include the International Basic Education Caucus and the Congressional Caucus for Effective Foreign Assistance, which studies the impact of and way the US delivers foreign assistance, including for global education programs.
+Congress is a key stakeholder, as it approves funding levels for US foreign assistance.
+Members of Congress can also set priorities through legislative directives and authorize new programs and initiatives with the potential to significantly shape US development assistance.
+One example of this is the READ Act (see above).
+Important Congressional committees for US global education engagement include: House and Senate Committees on Foreign Affairs and their subcommittees (which, among other things, cover the US’ global education policy) as well as the Appropriations Committees of both chambers (for funding levels, including on education).
+In addition, several informal Congressional groups, called ‘caucuses’, meet to pursue common legislative goals and discuss global education-related matters.
+Examples of these include the International Basic Education Caucus and the Congressional Caucus for Effective Foreign Assistance, which studies the impact of and the way that the US delivers foreign assistance, including for global education programs.